domseb/considered.design/_posts/2015-04-13-How-much-is-your-attention-worth.md

 ---
 layout: post
-title: How much is your attention worth?
+title: How much is yours worth?
-permalink: /year-in-review/
+permalink: /how-much-is-your-attention-worth/
-description: As part of a business requirement to how per user licensing was handled, I lead the redesign of Smart Sparrow’s core product flows to make cohort management, and understanding how it affected their license, a streamlined process.
 ---

 300 words a day, every day